esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 - Web Accessibility Directive
 	- Affects the public sector such as governments
 - European Accessibility Act
-	- Will include the private sector. → Implementation phase in member countries wil run at lea
+	- **Will include the private sector.** → Implementation phase in member countries will run at least through **2025**.

+Marcy also recommends to follow Lainey Feingold for more about the legal situation of accessibility.

 ## Useful resources

 TODO: Add useful links from each lesson here.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2MjQxODU1MiwxMjYwMTY5MzgzXX0=
+eyJoaXN0b3J5IjpbOTQ4NzYzMDgxLDEyNjAxNjkzODNdfQ==
 -->